 A specialist education provision for young people with Social, Emotional and/or Mental Health difficulties which can manifest in behaviour which challenges.
-At Kirby Moor School we provide a safe, secure and happy community which is now enrolled on the Attachment and Trauma Sensitive Schools Award.
+At Kirby Moor School we provide a safe, secure and happy community which is now an Attachment and Trauma Sensitive School – SILVER AWARD STATUS.
 We seek to develop each individual to their full potential, academically, emotionally and socially.
 We prepare young people for their future independent lives.

 “Teachers know their pupils very well.
 They plan tasks which engage and enthuse pupils.
 For example, in mathematics the teacher sets problems which capture pupils’ interests; for instance, working out percentages and fractions based on the values of cars.
 In English, the judicious choice of reading books ensures that pupils read books which resonate with their own experiences, as well as broaden their understanding of the world.” – Ofsted OUTSTANDING December 2017

 Latest information for pupils and all who support them from the exam board: https://www.jcq.org.uk/media-centre/jcq-videos/

 READING IS OUR PASSION AND OUR FOCUS TO UNDERPIN ALL OTHER LEARNING AT KIRBY MOOR SCHOOL AND THE HERDLEY BANK CENTRE.